Jachdich/citrus/spec/src/unsure.md

 ## `proc` and `fn`

 An idea I had was to separate "pure" functions from "impure" procedures.
 Procedures could call other procedures or functions, and would be defined with `proc`; whereas functions could only call other functions and could not have side effects.
 The problem is defining what a side effect is in this context - is having internal mutable state (e.g. a temp vector) a side effect?
 If we're too strict on this, then having any pure functions would be rare; however if we're not strict enough it isn't useful.
 It might also just not be useful at all.
+See the [functions](functions.md) page for more detial.

 ## Protocols